-RESPONSIBILITIES OF THE FRANKLIN PUBLIC SCHOOL DISTRICT DEPARTMENT
+RESPONSIBILITIES OF THE FRANKLIN PUBLIC SCHOOL DISTRICT

-The Superintendent and their his/her staff shall be responsible for the following:
+The Superintendent and their staff shall be responsible for the following:

 - Create a system-wide emergency plan for addressing life-threatening food based allergic reactions. - Provide semi-annual (2x/year) in-service training and education on reducing food-allergy risks, recognizing food allergy symptoms, and emergency procedures for staff.
-Training shall include, but not be limited to: - A description/definition of severe allergies and a discussion of the most common foods causing allergic reactions. - The signs and symptoms of anaphylaxis. - The correct use of an epinephrine auto-injector herein referenced as an-Epi-pen. - Specific steps to follow in the event of an emergency. - Adopt a "NO FOOD TRADING/SHARING" and "NO UTENSIL SHARING" procedure in all schools with particular focus at the elementary school level. - School Health Professionals in conjunction with the student's parent(s)/guardian(s) and the primary care provider/allergist prepare an Allergy Action Plan/Individual Health Care Plan for any student with a life-threatening food allergy.
-The Plans will be reviewed by the school nurse, the student's parent(s)/guardian(s) and primary care provider and/or the student's allergist, and signed off by the student's physician/allergist, indicating that they deem it to be adequate. - Provide and maintain life-threatening allergy aware food-allergy free-tables in each elementary and middle school cafeteria as needed by the Individual Health Care Plan.
-These tables will be designated as allergy aware free-tables.
-These tables will be cleaned and sanitized as per district protocol. - Lunch Room Attendants/Cafeteria Personnel, who report to the principal, will be assigned to clean life-threatening food allergy tables. - Make the Allergy Action Plan Individual Health Care Plan available in the nurse's office.and a student's homeroom at the elementary level and in the nurse's office at the middle and high school. - Recommend that parents/guardians attach a photograph of their student with a life-threatening food allergyLife-Threatening Food Allergy to their Allergy Action Plan.
-Individual Health Care Plan. - Encourage parent/guardian to inform school bus drivers of student's life-threatening allergy and will have the option to grant Franklin Public Schools permission to share allergy information with bus drivers. - Make student -specific Epiens (belonging to the school and those prescribed to the student's) available in the nurse's office and in other clearly designated locations if as specified in the Allergy Action Plan.
-Individual Health Care Plan.
-At the secondary level, students are allowed and encouraged to carry their EpiPens on their person as allowed by the district's Administration of Medication Policy, with an additional EpiPen located in the nurse's office along with the Allergy Action Plan. - Familiarize teachers with the Allergy Action Plan Individual Health Care Plan of their students and any other staff member who has contact with the student on a need-to-know basis.
-Life threatening food allergies are communicated to staff through the student's health concerns in Aspen or as provided by the school nurse at each school.

-• Consult with facilities personnel to develop protocol for cleaning classrooms, cafeteria, and other areas of the building to ensure that the threat of allergens is minimized.
+Training shall include, but not be limited to: - A description/definition of severe allergies and a discussion of the most common foods causing allergic reactions. - The signs and symptoms of anaphylaxis. - The correct use of an epinephrine auto-injector herein referenced as an Epi-pen. - Specific steps to follow in the event of an emergency. - Adopt a "NO FOOD TRADING/SHARING" and "NO UTENSIL SHARING" procedure in all schools with particular focus at the elementary school level. - School Health Professionals in conjunction with the student's parent(s)/guardian(s) and the primary care provider/allergist prepare an Allergy Action Plan/Individual Health Care Plan for any student with a life-threatening food allergy.
+The Plans will be reviewed by the school nurse, the student's parent(s)/guardian(s) and primary care provider and/or the student's allergist, and signed off by the student's physician/allergist, indicating that they deem it to be adequate. - Provide and maintain life-threatening allergy aware tables in each elementary and middle school cafeteria.
+These tables will be designated as allergy aware tables.
+These tables will be cleaned and sanitized as per district protocol. - Lunch Room Attendants/Cafeteria Personnel, who report to the principal, will be assigned to clean life-threatening food allergy tables. - Make the Allergy Action Plan available in the nurse's office. - Recommend that parents/guardians attach a photograph of their student with a life-threatening food allergy to their Allergy Action Plan. - Encourage parent/guardian to inform school bus drivers of student's life-threatening allergy and will have the option to grant Franklin Public Schools permission to share allergy information with bus drivers - Make student -specific Epiens available in the nurse's office and in other clearly designated locations if specified in the Allergy Action Plan.
+At the secondary level, students are allowed and encouraged to carry their EpiPens on their person as allowed by the district's Administration of Medication Policy, with an additional EpiPen located in the nurse's office along with the Allergy Action Plan - Consult with facilities personnel to develop protocol for cleaning classrooms, cafeteria, and other areas of the building to ensure that the threat of allergens is minimized.